Time-aware itinerary planning

 For energetic explorers who want to fit in as much as possible.

-Travelers with high energy who want to maximize each day.
+Travelers with high energy who want to maximize each day of the trip.

 Typical day highlights